wjohnson85/will-blog-2/_posts/2020-07-08-add-real-time-chat-with-actioncable.md

 ## Submit messages remotely

 By default Rails will send a HTTP POST request for the messages.
 That's not what we want for real-time chat we want to use AJAX and send the request remotely.
-To change this, the input form where we typing in the messgage needs to be updated.
+To change this, the input form where we typing in the message needs to be updated.

 In the views/chatroom.index.html.erb add remote: true to the form: